robertknight/qt-maybe/README.md

 ## Performance

 The templates use `QVariant` as the underlying storage and the same performance considerations apply.
 A QVariant in Qt 4 is 12 bytes in size on most platforms - 8 bytes for the data itself or a pointer to the data, plus 4 bytes for the type tag and flags.
 Pointers and primitive types of 8 bytes in size or less are stored within the QVariant.
 Larger types are stored in heap-allocated storage.

+## Exceptions

+Unlike `boost::variant`, no attempt is made to [handle exceptions](http://www.boost.org/doc/libs/1_48_0/doc/html/variant/design.html#variant.design.never-empty) that may be thrown when constructing or copying types.
+The state of a `Maybe` or `Either` after a failed copy constructor call is undefined.